akashsv01/Traffic-Signs-Classifier-Using-Neural-Networks/README.md

 ➼ **OBJECTIVE**

 The main objective of our project is to design a model which can automatically classify the road signs so as to assist the user or the machine in taking appropriate actions.
-Our approach consists of building a model using Convolutional Neural Networks(CNN) by extracting traffic signs from an image using various filters
+Our approach consists of building a model using Convolutional Neural Networks(CNN) by extracting traffic signs from an image using various filters.

 ➼ **ABSTRACT**